 Some people are genetically prone to developing dysautonomia, but many cases have a viral or traumatic trigger.
 COVID-19 is rapidly increasing the prevalence of dysautonomia/POTS, with some experts anticipating that Long-COVID POTS will likely overwhelm a healthcare system that is not adequately trained to identify and manage POTS (Raj et al 2021.)

-Long-COVID and Long-COVID POTS are, not surprisingly, reported more frequently in females. testosterone is a mild immune suppressant, while estrogen is a known immune booster.
-This may explain why COVID has been more fatal for men, while more women survive to report persistent symptoms that are likely a result of immune-mediated autonomic dysfunction (Strope et al 2020.)
+Long-COVID and Long-COVID POTS are, not surprisingly, reported more frequently in females.
+Testosterone is a mild immune suppressant, while estrogen is a known immune booster.
+This may contribute to increased COVID fatalities in males, while more females survive to report persistent symptoms that are likely a result of immune-mediated autonomic dysfunction (Strope et al 2020.)
 It is not because we are hysterical, anxious, weak, or complain too much.
 If anything, this situation may require more “complaining” (aka assertive and direct self-advocacy.)
-Women like me who were socialized to believe “nice girls” don’t speak up may need to heal that wound before they can advocate for themselves sufficiently to heal from chronic illness.
+Women like me who were socialized to believe “nice girls” don’t speak up may need to heal that wound before they can advocate for themselves and get the support they need to heal from chronic illness.